arkency/reactjs_koans/README.md

 # React.js Koans

-If you want to learn React.js you came into right place.
-We prepared set of practical exercises that will help you learn React.js from zero.
-There is no starting knowledge required.
-Only thing you need to know is JavaScript (of course).
+If you want to learn React.js you came to the right place.
+We prepared a set of practical exercises that will help you learn React.js from square one.
+No previous knowledge is required.
+The only thing you need to know is JavaScript (of course).

-You would need to complete given tasks.
-Prepared test would check if they were done correctly.
+The Koans are a set of tasks to complete.
+Prepared tests checks if they are done correctly.

 ## Installation